Mvb1122/gpt3-Bot/README.md

 2. `npm i package.json` or whatever
 3. Fill up `token_blank.json` and rename it to `token.json`
 4. Run `pip install -r requirements.txt` to get stuff for AI voicing.
+6. Install Pytorch.
+If you've gotten this far, I'm sure you can figure out how to do that via Google.
+(Good luck!)
-5. Run start.bat or `node index.js`
+7. Run start.bat or `node index.js`